-(Added 11-18-19) - 3.
+(Added 5-10-21) - 3.
 Administrative Site Plan Review New construction or any alteration, reconstruction, renovation or change in use of any multi-family, commercial, industrial, institutional, or municipal building or use which is not subject to Major or Minor Site Plan Review but which involves one or more of the following: - a.
-The addition of less than 1,000 square feet of gross floor area, or - b.
-Exterior alteration or renovation of an existing building or premises, visible from a public or private street or way which includes any of the following: (Amended 5-13-19) - i) installation or replacement of awnings - ii) change in a building's exterior surface material - iii) rearrangement or addition of windows or doors iv) façade reconstruction or replacement
+The addition of more than 500 but less than 1,000 square feet of gross floor area, or (Amended 5-10-21) - b.
+The redesign, alteration, expansion or modification of an existing parking area involving the addition of up to nine new parking spaces (Amended 5-13-19) - c.
+The creation of a new parking area involving the addition of up to nine new parking spaces (Amended 5-13-19)